 Last year, Ela Conf organizers and I relied on Google Forms for women to submit anything from talks to volunteer applications.
 Forms worked well for us, but reviewing abstracts in a spreadsheet wasn’t exactly a fun thing to do.
 With the help of Zapier, I created some efficient little bots that keep us organized and motivated.

 Volunteer, proposals, and grant bot

-Every time someone submits a volunteer application or an abstract, a new GitHub issue is created in our private repo and then our organizer Slack channel receives a ping:
+Every time someone submits a volunteer application or an abstract, a new GitHub issue is created in our private repository and then our organizer Slack channel receives a ping:

-Under the hood: First, I created a GitHub account @elaconfbot (so as to not inflate my GitHub graph, make it clear that I’m not creating new issues, and because bots are cute).
+Under the hood: First, I created a GitHub account @elaconfbot (to not inflate my GitHub graph, make it clear that I’m not creating new issues, and because bots are cute).
 I made a zap in Zapier that will submit a new GitHub issue by @elaconfbot once a new row in the form’s spreadsheet is added (aka someone fills out the form).
-We also have a Slack integration that watches the repo for new issues.
+We also have a Slack integration that watches the repository for new issues.

-We have this workflow set up for all of our forms:
+We have this workflow set up for all our forms:

 Every time a someone requests to join our Slack channel, we get pinged in our organizer channel: